BioDynaMo/website/content/team/index.md

 ## Who are we?

-We are an international, interdisciplinary group of researchers who are passionate about using modern computing approaches for promoting biomedicine and the health of society.
+We are an international, interdisciplinary group of researchers who are passionate about using modern computer simulation techniques for promoting biomedicine and the health of society.